sherryduong93/Anime_Recommender/README.md

 ![image](images/myanimelist_recs_Maid.png)
 <br>Your Anime Match Maker Recommendations:
 ![image](images/Recs_MaidSama.png)
-* The Content Based Recommender is recommending similar items to MyAnimeList for both anime.
+* The Content Based Recommender is recommending anime in the top 5 recommendations from MyAnimeList.
 * For recommendations from other users, I suspect some hidden gems in this list!

 ## Conclusion, Caveats and Next Steps
-* Due to computational/time constraints, I was not able to evaluate my content based recommender using all of the test data to get true evaluation.
+* **There are a lot of anime out there!** When asking anime enthusiasts for feedback, those who recognized most of the recommendations thought the recommendations were good.
+Those with less anime exposure did not recognize many of the recommendations, and were unable to provide a final evaluation.
 * Spot-checking a few instances is not enough to evaluate the entire model, and can be subjective depending on the user.
 * The RMSE is not an exact measure either, since the ultimate success of the project is to provide the most useful recommendations to users.
+* The dataset used for this recommender system only has the animes released before 2018, and is missing more recent titles.

 **Next Steps**
+* Scrape more recent data to get updated recommendations.
 * Scrape description of each anime to display with the recommendations.
 * NLP with the descriptions to improve results further.
 * Allow to dynamic function to view more results.